tl-its-umich-edu/annoto-gai/README.md

 A basic saving and loading functionality is also utilized to load in the model and topics if they have been calculated before.
 Passing `overwrite=True` to the function will rerun the topic extraction and save an updated version of the data.

 `BERTopic` models cannot be saved as pickle files, and need to used their inbuilt saving mechanism to be saved instead of a pickle.
 All other data saved is stored as a pickle.
+This is also why the `TopicModeller` class can't be saved as single entity easily.
+Saving the model in it needs a different mechanism.
+In a future implementation, the need for the model being saved itself could be removed, but I do not believe this is viable right now.

 #### Scripts used:
 Currently, 3 scripts are used:
 1. `utils.py`: Contains common functions used to save and load data, and print and log messages.
-2. `transcriptLoader.py`: Contains functions to handle transcript file loading and initital processing.
+2. `transcriptLoader.py`: Contains the `TranscriptData` class that handles transcript file loading and initital processing.
-3. `topicExtractor.py`: Contains functions to handle topic extraction from the processed transcript data.
+3. `topicExtractor.py`: Contains the `TopicModeller` class and functions to handle topic extraction from the processed transcript data.